Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How The Tutoring Program Works

-Once you sign up with SoFlo, one of the first things that will happen is that their operations team will match you up with a tutor who they feel is a good fit your learning style, personality and needs.
-This matching process is a big part of SoFlo’s program, as they feel best-fit is critical to student success.
+Once you sign up with SoFlo, one of the first things that will happen is that their team will match you up with a tutor who they feel is a good fit your learning style, personality and needs.
+This matching process seems to be a big part of SoFlo’s program.

-Part of their concept is the idea that students learn more and perform better when they have a tutor that they find engaging and generally enjoy spending time with.
-I tend to agree with this theory, and also like how SoFlo approaches this.
+The idea that students perform better when they have a tutor that they find engaging and generally enjoy spending time with.
+I tend to agree with this theory, but didn’t really care for how SoFlo approaches this.

 SoFlo Tutors Review